CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

   </div>
   <div class="panel-body">
     New cellar add-ons does now support the `v4` signature algorithm from S3.
-    If you don't have a new instance, please make sure your client is configured to use the `v2` signature algorithm.
-The s3cmd configuration file provided on the add-on configuration page already has it.
+    If you are still using an old account (cellar.services.clever-cloud.com), please make sure your client is configured to use the `v2` signature algorithm.
+The s3cmd configuration file provided by the add-on's dashboard is already configured.
   </div>
 </div>

 ## Using AWS SDK

 To use cellar from your applications, you can use the [AWS SDK](https://aws.amazon.com/tools/#sdk).
-You only need to specify a custom endpoint (eg `cellar.services.clever-cloud.com`) and to force the use of the version 2 of the request signer.
+You only need to specify a custom endpoint (eg `cellar-c2.services.clever-cloud.com`).

 ### Node.js